All Episodes

 I wouldn't be surprised if the family's been flown down to Brazil by now, never to be heard from again.

-Now let me get back to what I was gonna say.
+Now, let me get back to what I was going to say.

-I have I have a piece here, and it's from the Onion, the Onion, so it's satire.
+I have a piece here, and it's from The Onion.

 It is a parody.

-But what's what amazes me is that it is a parody.
+But what amazes me is that it is a parody.

-Because given all the money that we spend on surveys these days, and given how wacky environmentalists and animal rights people are, when I first read this, there was a just a little part of me said this could be true.
+Because given all the money that we spend on surveys these days and given how wacky environmentalists and animal rights people are, when I first read this, there was just a little part of me said, this could be true.

 Although dolphins have long been celebrated for their high intelligence and for appearing to have a complex language, a team of researchers at the University of Florida reported Monday that these traits are markedly less evident on dry land.

-According to study researchers, a group of 25 bottlenose dolphins removed from their holding tanks failed eleven exercises designed to test their basic cognitive abilities and reasoning skills.
+According to study researchers, a group of 25 bottlenose dolphins removed from their holding tanks failed 11 exercises designed to test their basic cognitive abilities and reasoning skills.

-Their nonverbal communications were limited to a rapid constriction and expansion of the blowhole, various incomprehensible fin motions, and heavy tremors while they lay prone on the lab table.
+Their nonverbal communications were limited to a rapid constriction and expansion at a blowhole, various incomprehensible fin motions, and heavy tremors while they lay prone on the lab table.

-Even the dolphins' proven ability To navigate through a form of sonar, sonar called uh echolocation was ineffective on land.
+Even the dolphins' proven ability to navigate through a form of sonar called echolocation was ineffective on land.

 The military has claimed great success in training these mammals, utilizing their echolocation skills to detect mines that have been placed underwater, said Lindell, who conducted a similar experiment, and there's a picture of this, by the way.